 During 2021 our instructors at the world-leading DirtFish Rally School and writers at DirtFish Media are dissecting all aspects of rallying, bit by bit, to offer you the experts’ view on how to become a rally driver.

 DirtFish’s lead instructor Nate Tennis will be integral to this process, and he is being ably helped by his colleague Eric Schofhauser too as they look to tell you how to best use the brakes, how to powerslide, how to perfect a jump and how to left-foot brake, among several other skills.

-Other topics we are set to cover include how to buy a modern and historic rally car, the differences between gravel and asphalt driving technique and set-up, how to be a co-driver and write pacenotes, how to organize a rally, how to make your rally car go faster and even what you need to go and spectate.
+Other topics we cover include how to buy a modern and historic rally car, the differences between gravel and asphalt driving technique and set-up, how to be a co-driver and write pacenotes, how to organize a rally, how to make your rally car go faster and even what you need to go and spectate.

-But more on that soon.
-All that’s left to say now is if you’re reading this, you’re already halfway there to making the dream a reality.
+And if you’re reading this, you’re already halfway there to making the dream a reality.

 Rallying is a family, and it’s amazing how you quickly get to know people and how things can progress.
 And you’ve found DirtFish, which is precisely the right place to head to to get your first taste of rally driving.

-And here’s what we have so far…
+Here’s what we have so far…

 Driving the car